Florida Atlantic vs. UTEP NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Florida Atlantic and its opponents have gone over the current 47.5-point total in three of seven games this season.
+- Florida Atlantic's games this season have gone over 48.5 points three of seven times.

-- The combined points per game average of the two teams, 55.5, is eight points more than Saturday's over/under.
+- The combined points per game average of the two teams, 55.5, is seven points more than Saturday's over/under.

-- This contest's over/under is 7.2 points greater than the 40.3 these two squads combine to allow per game this season.
+- These two squads combine to surrender 40.3 points per game, 8.2 fewer than this contest's over/under.

-- The 52.8 PPG average total in Miners games this season is 5.3 points more than this game's over/under.
+- The 48.5-point over/under for this game is 4.3 points below the 52.8 points per game average total in Miners games this season.

 Florida Atlantic Stats and Trends

-- Florida Atlantic has played seven games, with four wins against the spread.
+- Florida Atlantic has four wins against the spread in seven games this year.

 - The Owls have been favored by 11 points or more one time this season and have not covered the spread in any of them.

-- When Florida Atlantic scores more than 19.3 points, it is 3-0-1 against the spread and 4-0 overall.
+- Florida Atlantic is 3-0-1 against the spread and 4-0 overall in games when it records more than 19.3 points.

-- When Florida Atlantic amasses over 298 yards, the team is 4-0-1 against the spread and 4-1 overall.
+- In games that Florida Atlantic picks up over 298 yards, the team is 4-0-1 against the spread and 4-1 overall.

-- The Owls have turned the ball over 11 times this season, two fewer than the Miners have forced (13).
+- This year, the Owls have 11 turnovers, two fewer than the Miners have takeaways (13).

 - Find the latest spread and moneyline odds for Florida Atlantic at SISportsbook.